-ReactOS gives a Free (GPL) Windows replacement that can use USB devices.
+ReactOS gives a free, open-source Windows replacement that can use USB devices.
 Sometimes Linux users need to use a Windows VM when USB devices are required in Windows programs since WINE does not yet support USB devices without considerable hacking.
 ReactOS can work in a VM for older Windows programs with a much smaller install than Microsoft Windows.

 - Use VirtualBox version recommended in ReactOS install procedure